CodeHalwell/gradio-mcp-agent-hack/README.md

   - modal
 python_version: "3.12"
 ---
----

-# MCP Hub - Multi-Agent AI Research & Code Assistant
+# Shallow Research Code Assistant - Multi-Agent AI Code Assistant

-🚀 **Advanced multi-agent system for AI-powered research and code generation**
+🚀 **Multi-agent system for AI-powered search and code generation**

 ## What is MCP Hub?

-MCP Hub is a sophisticated multi-agent research and code assistant built using Gradio's Model Context Protocol (MCP) server functionality.
+Shallow Research Code Assistant is a sophisticated multi-agent research and code assistant built using Gradio's Model Context Protocol (MCP) server functionality.
 It orchestrates specialized AI agents to provide comprehensive research capabilities and generate executable Python code.
+This "shallow" research tool (Its definitely not deep research) augments the initial user query to broaden scope before performing web searches for grounding.

+The coding agent then generates the code to answer the user question and checks for errors.
+To ensure the code is valid, the code is executed in a remote sandbox using the
+Modal infrustructure.
+These sandboxes are spawned when needed with a small footprint (only pandas, numpy, request and scikit-learn are installed).

+However, if additional packages are required, this will be installed prior to execution (some delays expected here depending on the request).

+Once executed the whole process is summarised and returned to the user.

 ## ✨ Key Features